teleportaloo/PDX-Bus/README.markdown

 * The data feed from [Next Bus](http://www.civicapps.org/datasets/portland-streetcar-routes-arrivals) has terms and conditions (including a non-commercial clause) but does not need an application ID.
-* Yahoo Place Finder can be used to do Reverse Geo Coding on GPS coordinates.
-This also needs a free API key which is not included.
-You will need to register with Yahoo [here](http://developer.yahoo.com/geo/placefinder) for this to be utilized - otherwise the code will fall back to GeoNames.org.

 Graphics